Can you help kids calm down using mindfulness?

 - Pause your own movement, be still or find a place to stop

-- Lower your voice or get down closer to their level
+- Get down closer to their level

 - Take a deep breath and ask them to as well